robincrorie/Emotional-Tweets/README.md

 - When scrolling to the 3rd from last post, a further 10 tweets are loaded and added to the bottom of the table, this saves loading un-necessary amounts of large tweets.
 - Pull to refresh - loads newer search results and adds them to the top of the table.
 - Further Unit test coverage
+- Better error handling
+- Validation checking on the search input field

 Side Notes
 ==========